Chapter 1: Nanook gets Shot

 Now that THEY think of it, that mindset is exactly what causes some parents to turn out like that.

-It looks like Petros and Phainon are going to launch into a conversation about something completely unrelated, so Cyrene speaks up, “Mister Petros?”
+It looks like Galba and Phainon are going to launch into a conversation about something completely unrelated, so Cyrene speaks up, “Mister Galba?”

 “Yes, Cyrene?”